 Customer Consultative Committee (CCC)

-Understanding and delivering for communities is central to who we are at Ausnet.
+Understanding and delivering for communities is central to who we are at AusNet.
 We're committed to listening, continuously improving, and keeping customers at the heart of everything we do.

 In “bringing the energy”, we understand that our customers expect us to deliver energy reliably and safely, but to also do so in ways that supports their individual needs, aspirations and future plans.